Knguyen-dev/Knguyen-dev.github.io/README.md

 # How to use github pages

+-   NOTE: You can only host static websites on github pages

+Static sites: Site that only uses html, css, and javascript.
+Can't use flask/python/django, node.js/express, etc.

 1. Go to settings.
 2. Go to pages
 3. For "Source" set it as main or the branch you want the site to use.